marshmallowlands/marshmallowlands/README.md

 In general, my skills are all distributed in embedded systems and back-end programming.

-Anyway, I like these two aspects, but I'm better at writing programs than drawing PCBs.Although PCB drawing is my profession.
+Anyway, I like these two aspects, but I'm better at writing programs than drawing PCBs.
+Although PCB drawing is my profession.

 In future plans, I intend to learn about embedded ports of Linux and compilers.